Skip to main content

 Stacks of white and brown cowboy hats sit on tables, with leather vests, bags, jewelry, and other western accessories displayed on walls and shelves.

-The rodeo was full of first-timers who said the event piqued their interest because they enjoy horses, the aesthetic of Western culture, and wanted to support women in a traditionally male-dominated arena.
+The rodeo was full of first-timers who said the event piqued their interest because they enjoy horses, the aesthetic of Western culture, and want to support women in a traditionally male-dominated arena.

-From left, Asia D., Michelle B. and Dee rocked coordinating cowboy hats and denim.
+Asia D., Michelle B., and Dee rock coordinating cowboy hats and denim.

 Two riders in blue shirts and black hats ride horses side by side inside an arena with spectators seated in the background.

-The Women of Rodeo competition followed the Junior National Livestock Show and comes ahead of the Grand National Rodeo, which kicks off next weekend at the Daly City venue.
+Women of Rodeo followed the Junior National Livestock Show.
+The Grand National Rodeo (opens in new tab) kicks off Friday at the Daly City venue.

 Two children wearing cowboy hats, one pink and one white, lean on a fence watching a rodeo arena inside a large stadium.